Section 6: That’s Mica, alLedgedly

 The first 15 minutes or so of my hike was fairly unremarkable, save for the new experience of white granular stone underneath my feet.
 Then, as happens on every hike, I came upon my first view of the day.
 And you know what that means!
 A picture!

 Well I’ll be!
-With last section’s Totoket Mountain and Bluff Head in the distance, it’s that very same crappy new development that caused such consternation 30 minutes prior while looking for the dirt road to start my hike!
-The dashing first picture of this hike report was also from this first lookout as well.
+With last section’s Totoket Mountain and Bluff Head in the distance, it’s that very same new development that caused such consternation 30 minutes prior while looking for the dirt road to start my hike!
+The dashing first picture at the top of this page was also from this first lookout as well.

 After a quick dip back into the woods away from the cliffs, the trail climbs up to a pile of rocks.
 But not just any ol’ pile of rock, no!
 These are the Selectman’s Stones and they mark the tri-corner of Durham, Madison, and Guilford!
 And they are really quite old, too, as carving initials into rocks was the only way to keep town boundaries straight one hundred-plus years ago.